Are Probiotics Good For You?

 Last Saturday, I spent over an hour studying the ingredient lists of the local health food store’s supplements, protein powders and meal replacements.
 When I reached the probiotics section, one thing stood out.

-When we look at the microorganisms present in a healthy human gut, however, “billions” quickly becomes a vanishingly small figure.
+When we look at the microorganisms present in a healthy human gut, however, “billions” quickly become a vanishingly small figure.
 Our guts are naturally alive with an astounding amount of healthy bacteria.

 From Harvard Health: